rowanshah/Quantum-Approach-To-Rendezvous-Problem-Using-Qiskit/README.md

 ![Team](Images/Team.jpg)

 ## The Classical Rendezvous Connundrum
 The aim is to build on a quantum advantage by using Grover's algorithm to the Rendezvous Problem.
-The problem is as follows: Alice & Bob, two 20 year olds have agreed to meet at a park.
+The problem is as follows: Alice & Bob, two 20-year-olds, have agreed to meet at a park.
 The only details they have before hand is the date and time of their meeting and a pre-agreed strategy on how they'll find each other.
 Once Alice and Bob arive at the park, they have no means of communicating with each other.
 The connundrum they face is based on the method of finding each other, which route would lead to the best possible probability of findind the other?
 How much time would that take?
 Should they wait before they start or wait at any point during their search?

 The idea and process behind the classical approach is described in detail in this [research paper](https://epubs.siam.org/doi/10.1137/S0363012993249195).